microsoft/BotFramework-Composer/docs/concept-language-genereation.md

 <!--
 ## External references

-For organization purposes and to help with re-usability, you might want to break the language generation templates into separate files and refer them from one another.
+For organization purposes and to help with re-usability, you might want to break the Language Generation templates into separate files and refer them from one another.
 In order to help with this scenario, you can use markdown-style links to import templates defined in another file.
 For example, `[description text](file/uri path)`.

 Note: All templates defined in the target file will be pulled in, so ensure that your template names are unique across files being pulled in. -->